WHAT IS CLINICAL NUTRITION?

 In this course, you will study how nutritional, dietary and lifestyle factors can impact our health, and how therapeutic nutritional intervention can achieve wellbeing.
-You will gain hands-on experience at the Think Wellbeing Centre under the guidance of experienced nutritionists, treating public patients.
+You will gain hands-on experience at the Wellbeing Centre under the guidance of experienced nutritionists, treating public patients.
 This will prepare you to confidently start practice in the community. *Please note that some coursework must be completed face to face to meet industry requirements.

 What you'll learn: